-IV.B.1.c).(4).(g).(iii)

-pharmacokinetics, pharmacodynamics, and drug metabolism and excretion in critical illness.
-(Detail)

-IV.B.1.d)

-Practice-based Learning and Improvement

-Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
-(Core)

-IV.B.1.e)

-Interpersonal and Communication Skills

-Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
-(Core)

-IV.B.1.f)

-Systems-based Practice

-Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
-(Core)

-IV.C.
-Curriculum Organization and Fellow Experiences
+IV.B.1.c).(5).(g) .(ii) respiratory care techniques and services; and, (Detail) IV.B.1.c).(5).(g) .(iii) pharmacokinetics, pharmacodynamics, and drug metabolism and excretion in critical illness.
+(Detail) IV.B.1.d) Practice-based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
+(Core) IV.B.1.e) Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
+(Core) IV.B.1.f) Systems-based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
+(Core) IV.C.
+Curriculum Organization and Fellow Experiences IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
 These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
-(Core)

-IV.C.1.a)

-Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback.
-(Core)
+(Core) IV.C.1.a) Assignment of Rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members , and to allow for meaningful assessment and feedback.
+(Core) IV.C.1.b) Clinical experiences should Rotations must be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
+(Core) IV.C.1.c) Schedules must be structured to minimize conflicting inpatient responsibilities.

-IV.C.1.b)

-Clinical experiences should be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
 (Core)